Effective Date June 10, 2020

 - With other users of ActionSprout that you transact with on this Website to help complete transactions;

-- To third-parties so that they can market products, information, campaigns, or services to you.
+- To third-parties so that they can market products, information, campaigns, or services to you, or to third-parties that share the information with other entities that can market products, information, campaigns, or services to you.
 To the extent you do not want us to share your personal information with these companies, please contact us as described below in the “How to Contact Us” section;

 - In connection with any legal proceedings or prospective legal proceedings;